alvarogmf/prostate_biopsy_cancer_detector_CNN/README.md

  1. Improve model Accuracy
  2. Create webpage to be accesible by anyone
  3. Add "Download as PDF" button on Streamlit

+### 💌  **Contact info**
+If you have any question or want to contribute on this project, please don't hesitate to contact me!